 Do you have a little of every kind of floor in your house?
 Shark’s Navigator is the pet vacuum cleaner for you.
 A quick flick of the switch converts between floor types AND carpet heights.
 All Shark upright vacuums feature the Zero-M brush, which removes pet hair and prevents tangles.
 A top-grade HEPA filter keeps allergens from entering the air and bothering those with allergies.
 Pivot-steering makes navigating around furniture and corners a cinch.
 Best of all, you get Shark’s five-year warranty!

 This is the vacuum we have, and I wouldn’t trade it for the world.
 With three cats and a Greyhound, it keeps up with all of the hair and dirt.
 I have general allergies, and it makes a huge difference.
 I adore my Navigator.

 Downsides?
 Compared to other pet vacuum cleaners, the brush width is on the short side.
 The vacuum IS top-heavy, so be careful when you let it go (we topple it a lot, but the cleaning power is worth it in our house).

 Kiss Pet Hair Good-Bye!

 We love our pets.
 And while we might be willing to live with their hair on…well, everything, we don’t have to.
 Pet vacuum cleaners feature designs guaranteed to defeat static bonds and prevent horrible hair snags on brush rolls.
-When removing pet hair from floors ceases being such a terrible chore, we’re much likelier to participate.
+When removing pet hair from floors ceases to be such a terrible chore, we’re likelier to participate.